- TV Search

 So, what does all this togetherness mean?
 In analogous terms, we've remodeled the stand-alone SnapStream to help it conjoin with others, much like Siamese twins.
 TV archives, clip libraries, search results, post-processing tasks, you name it—all can be interfused with clustering.
 The result: a more fluid and robust experience for everyone who touches SnapStream within your organization.
 Administrators managing multiple systems can log in and easily oversee everything, from recording jobs to folder security, all in one neat and tidy place.
 Similarly, users can conduct a singular TV search that spans the entire TV archive.

 Think of each SnapStream node as a versatile puzzle piece.
-These pieces fit together and can build upon each other in a variety of configurations.
-What's more awesome: adding on involves little-to-no downtime, so you can start small and let things evolve.
+These pieces intelligently work together and can build upon each other in a variety of configurations.
+What's more awesome: adding on involves little-to-no downtime with easy cluster setup no matter how large you go.
 From our experience, no two clusters are ever exactly alike.
 Each is conceived with a custom blueprint defined by your TV monitoring needs, and we'll help you identify those; whether it's to record 50 channels in HD or a specific blend of SD and HD TV channels, or you place far greater importance on archive depth, or you require a boost of transcoding power.
 Put your finger to the wind and scale up in any direction.

 SnapStream's native recording format of MPEG-2 delivers high-resolution broadcast video in brilliant HD, ideal for repurposing content in post-production.
 For video editors looking to record high-definition television and then siphon TV clips off into Avid and Final Cut Pro, the answer is SnapStream's HD-SDI Playout Node.
 Just add it on to your SnapStream as a seamless connector to any professional editing suite.
 The playout happens in real time; so if you have a two-minute TV clip, it will only take two minutes to transfer out of SnapStream.